gautierlabarre/gdm-login-background/README.md

 9. You'll have to enter your root password (the login background is the same for all users)
 10. A message will then ask you if you want to restart GDM Service (like [this](screenshots/restart-gdm.png))
 11. If you click ```Restart GDM```, you'll be logged out and will see the next background, [example](screenshots/see-result.png)
+12. IF (in rare cases) you're not able to login, don't panic, just restart the computer it'll work fine.

 ## Want to help ?